Nathan Healy

 Key Takeaways

-• Savannah’s abundant sunshine makes it an excellent location for solar, with systems producing up to 54 kWh per day in summer months.
+• Savannah’s abundant sunshine makes solar highly effective, with systems producing up to 54 kWh daily in summer months.

-• The 30% federal tax credit reduces the average cost of solar installation in Savannah by approximately $7,444.
+• Georgia’s 30% federal tax credit saves homeowners an average of $7,444 on solar installation costs upfront.

 03